SlimC/voice-of-the-customer/README.md

 	[WKS]
 	WKS_MODEL_ID=
 	```

-## <a name="running-locally"></a>Running locally
-First, make sure that you followed steps 1 through 10 in [Getting Started](#getting-started).

-Start the application:

-     python server.py
+**Note:** You must perform the procedure in the `WKS` Jupyter notebook to generate the value for the `WKS_MODEL_ID` environment variable.
+Add the value to the `.env` file after you have created the WKS model as described in [Training an entity detection model](#training).

 ## <a name="running-notebooks"></a>Running the notebooks
 The Jupyter notebooks show you step-by-step instructions, automatically executing specified sections of Python code.
 We used Jupyter notebooks because they encourage experimentation, which is an important part of developing any machine learning system.

 To start the notebooks, make sure you are in the root directory of your git checkout of the SK repository, and run the command `jupyter notebook`.
 This  starts the Jupyter notebook server and opens a browser window.
-With the browser window open, click on notebooks, and then open the notebook labeled `training`.
+With the browser window open, click on notebooks, and then open the notebook labeled `Training`.
 Follow the instructions.

 ## <a name="training"></a>Training an entity detection model